AKROGIS/Misc_Scripts/Readme.md

 the [LACL Fish Database](https://github.com/AKROGIS/LACL_Fish#phase-2-sonar) for summarization in a database table.

+## git tools

+A few windows batch files for batch processing git repos.
+These tools require that git is in the command path (which is done if GitHub and/or Git for Windows is installed).
+I usually install these in the folder where all my local git repos are.  `check-repos.cmd` is particullarly helpful in finding any unpublished local branches, unpublished commits, and uncommitted changes in ALL repos.

 ## Mosaic Datasets

 This was a tool written to understand the inter-relation between mosaic